auroric-platform/legal-databse/Executive Order/AUOP-EXO1.md

-# Executive Order 1
-## Reestablishing a Strong and United Republic=
+# Executive Order 1 - Reestablishing a Strong and United Republic

 By virtue of the authority vested in me as the founding member of the Republic of Aurora,